gaehlerm/SoftwareEngineering/README.md

 ### Refactoring and automated tests

 Refactoring means to change the code without changing its functionality.
 This is what people didn’t do in very old code.
 They were afraid that they would change functionality.
 They would introduce bugs.
 It's like they didn’t clean up the kitchen because they were afraid, they might break something.
 And they didn’t see the reason why they should have cleaned up the kitchen.
-They only had a nagging feeling that something is wrong, but they couldn’t say what exactly.
+They only had a nagging doubt that something was wrong, but they couldn’t say what exactly.
 Long story short, the next person had to cook in a dirty kitchen.
 And at some point, there were so many dirty dishes in the kitchen they didn’t even see the bugs anymore that could hide underneath each and every dirty plate.
-People using the kitchen were afraid of introducing bugs when refactoring but now they were left with bugs anyway.
+People using the kitchen were afraid of introducing bugs when refactoring but in the end, they were left with bugs anyway.
 They didn’t clean up the kitchen nor refactor the code.
 They started adding many more bugs further down the road, because the whole code base became a mess.

 I really hope you understand that not refactoring is not an option.
 A cook has to clean up the kitchen continuously just as you have to refactor your code.
 All the time.
 Refactoring is an integral part of your job, not just an optional feature.
 Therefore, we have to take you your fear from refactoring, your fear from introducing bugs.
 You need a safety net.
 Something that automatically tells you when you introduced a bug... you need... automated tests!
-Unit tests, end-to-end tests, whatever.
-Just make sure your tests cover pretty much all the functionality of the code you want to refactor.
+Unit tests, acceptance tests, performance tests, etc. Just make sure your tests cover pretty much all the functionality of the code you want to refactor.
 There are tools to highlight the lines of your code covered by tests.
 Or you can also change one line of code and see whether one of the tests fails, though this is not a very productive solution.

 If you are confident about the test coverage you can do pretty much anything you want.
 Whatever code you don’t like, just throw it out and rewrite it from scratch.
 Or even better, use a third-party library if available.
 As long as the tests pass you are quite certainly fine.

 ### Keep refactorings small

 Most refactoring is fairly small.
 Renaming a variable.
 Breaking up a class into two new classes.
 Removing duplicate code.
 Extracting functions.
+Rewrites of complete features are comparably rare.
 The biggest mistake one can make with refactoring is waiting for too long.
 If you have the gut feeling your fundamental data structure could be an obstacle you should act right away.
 Discuss with your work colleagues whether this is really the correct choice and what other options you would have.
 Peripheral code can still be refactored later on.
 But if the core of your code is rotten you will have a big issue fixing it.
 And it will only get worse if you don't act quickly.

-Probably you do some smaller refactoring quite often.
+Probably you do some smaller refactorings quite often.
 But not really in a structured manner.
 You refactor as soon as there is some code you don’t like.
 This is honorable.
 But there is a very simple workflow that I can recommend to everyone.
 It’s: write code – test – refactor.
 For every feature you implement you should follow this pattern.
-Or even better, you can also write the tests before the code, as explained in the chapter on Test Driven Development.
+Or even better, you can also write the tests before the code, as explained in the section on Test Driven Development [chapter Writing better Code with tests].
 This pattern is great because you can really do one thing at the time.
 You can write mediocre code to start with.
 Maybe you don’t know yet how a variable should be named or you tend once again to write a class that is too big.
 Maybe there’s even duplicated code.
 Certainly, it would be better to write perfect code right from the beginning.
-But you’re not perfect.
+But you cannot multitask.
+You cannot develop code and make it perfect at the same time.
+You’re not perfect.
 Learn dealing with your imperfections and refactor your imperfect code.

 Then you write the tests.
 Some tests may fail as your imperfect code might contain bugs.
 You fix the bugs and the code becomes even more ugly.
 Even if you had written sublime code to begin with, due to the inevitable bug fixes you would still have to refactor at some point.
-This is something that was missed by the waterfall development.
+This is something that was missed by the waterfall development process.
 You never write perfect code to start with.
 It always takes some refactoring in order to end up with good code.

 Finally, you refactor.
 You look at all the code that you wrote since you refactored the last time.
 Possibly also at code that existed for a long time and could be merged with your new code because it’s very similar.
 The code will probably look more complicated than you would expect it to be.
 You try to rethink the logic of the problem you just solved.
 Can you change the algorithm somehow that you can drop all the `if` statements for the corner cases?
 Or do you have to sort the data differently to make the code better?

 There are hundreds of things you could do for improving the quality of the code.
 Look at the code and figure out what the most important things are you want to change.
 Try to write good code and follow your gut feeling.
 But make sure you also get some real work done between the refactoring sessions.
 The code will never be perfect.
 But it will be good enough.
 Move on once this is the case.
 Don't be stuck with endless discussions on the name of a variable.
-Go and write some code again.
+Go on and write some new code again.

 ## Levels of Refactoring